Do I need to have my home’s switchboard upgraded?

 What is a home switchboard, and what does it do?

 First of all, a switchboard is the hub of your home’s electrics.
 Technically, it is an electrical device that distributes electricity from one electrical source of supply to other areas of usage.
-Seen as the operational heart of any building, switchboards have a significant importance for all electrical circuits.
+The operational heart of any building, switchboards have a significant importance for all electrical circuits.

 That is why you need to keep them up-to-date not only to fulfil your electricity needs but also to keep you and your family safe.